-Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Set!
+Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Sets!

 Speaking about reuniting with his 'Omkara' co-star Saif Ali Khan who plays the main antagonist in the film, Ajay said, "I just love him and we get along very well."

 Directed by Om Raut, 'Tanhaji: The Unsung Warrior' will be hitting the theatrical screens on January 10, 2020.
-The film is set for box-office clash with Deepika Padukone's 'Chhapaak'.
+The film is set for a box office clash with Deepika Padukone's 'Chhapaak'.

 Tanhaji: The Unsung Warrior Trailer: Ajay Devgn-Saif Ali Khan's Epic Battle Sets Our Pulse Racing!